Do You Tip in Amsterdam?

 Don’t worry about perfect pronunciation; just trying will be appreciated.
 Remember, the Dutch are quite proficient in English, so returning to English is easy and perfectly acceptable.

-Are you curious about more Dutch phrases, you most likely will enjoy my post: “Hello in Dutch and 51 other Dutch phrases.”
+Are you curious about more Dutch phrases, you will love my post: “Hello in Dutch and 51 other Dutch phrases.“

 Frequently Asked Questions about Tipping Etiquette